Skip to content

 Your journey begins with an initial consultation with Dr Ahmed, where we’ll take a full medical history and assess your symptoms, muscle activity, and facial structure.
 The goal is to identify the degree of muscle overactivity and tailor a personalised treatment plan based on your individual needs and aesthetic goals.

 In some cases, bruxism may be linked to additional factors such as facial expressions, emotional stress, or other lifestyle triggers.
 Where appropriate, Dr Ahmed may recommend stress-relieving techniques or additional aesthetic treatments to complement your results.
-However, Botox remains the primary approach for treating the physical symptoms of bruxism at The Aesthetics Doctor.

 Meet Dr Ahmed